TofuAo/Masjid_App/GOOGLE_FORM_SETUP.md

 ## Prerequisites

 1. A Google account with access to Google Forms and Google Apps Script
-2. Admin access to the Sistem Kelas Pengajian
+2. Admin access to the E-SKP
 3. The backend API running and accessible

 ## Step 1: Create a Google Form